hbvj99/hbvj99.github.io/_posts/2020/2020-10-18-complete-guide-on-deploying-django-application-using-chaussette-circus-in-aws-ec2-ubuntu.md

 I learned this great approach working for some company - this will only push the latest HEAD changes from your local dev environment.
 This method is useful when you don't want to directly pull the changes from Git repository into the server.

 Let's name our origin as ```server.git``` and set up the standard folder structure.
+Appending .git in a directory name helps to quickly identify it as git repository.

 - ```mkdir backend && cd backend && mkdir server.git app conf logs media static && cd server.git```

 Next we setup a ```server.git``` as bare repo and configure.

-- ```git init --bare && git --bare update-server-info && git config core.bare false && git config receive.denycurrentbranch ignore && git config core.worktree /home/ubuntu/backend/```
+- ```git init --bare && git --bare update-server-info && git config core.bare false && git config receive.denycurrentbranch ignore && git config core.worktree /home/ubuntu/backend/app/```

 Add hooks for post-receive so that we checkout file every time when we do push.